rollerozxa/voxelmanip-wiki/pages/Distributing_Minetest_Games.md

 Generally you're able to customise the main menu (at `builtin/mainmenu/`), which is written in Lua and formspec, however you'd like to suit your game.

 ### Locking down the singleplayer tab to one game
-Go into `src/defaultsettings.cpp` and change `default_game` to the gameid of your choice.
-It will now start up on your given game.
+As of 5.8.0-dev, the engine will automatically detect what games are installed and pick the first one installed.
+If you ship the engine with just your game, then it will select that game on the main menu.

 To remove the gamebar, it's enough to just remove this code in `builtin/mainmenu/tab_local.lua` and set the sizes of the buttonbar to 0:

 ```lua
 @@ -78,32 +78,8 @@ function singleplayer_refresh_gamebar()

  	local btnbar = buttonbar_create("game_button_bar",
  		game_buttonbar_button_handler,
 -		{x=-0.3,y=5.9}, "horizontal", {x=12.4,y=1.15})
 +		{x=-0.3,y=5.9}, "horizontal", {x=0,y=0})

 -	for _, game in ipairs(pkgmgr.games) do
 -		local btn_name = "game_btnbar_" .. game.id
 -